 Modifiers add another layer of meaning.
 A +3 bonus on a d20 check can be the difference between a novice and an expert.
 A −1 penalty on a small die can feel dramatic because it compresses a tight result range even further.
 By separating the raw total from the modified total, this calculator keeps the underlying randomness visible while still helping you apply the game rule correctly.

 This matters for both play and teaching.
 Players can quickly verify whether the output matches the die structure they expect, while new users can learn how different dice create different kinds of probability experiences.
-A good dice roller is not just a button.
+A good dice roller is more than a button.
 It is a readable window into how familiar gaming randomness behaves.

 Many lightweight dice tools rely on very simple pseudo-random functions.
 Those are often good enough for casual use, but when you want a more trustworthy gaming utility, it is better to use the browser's cryptographic random generator.
 That is what this calculator does.
 The goal is not to claim perfect metaphysical randomness.
 The goal is to use a stronger, higher-quality source of randomness than a convenience shortcut.